 4. Does this mean my drug levels do not have to be monitored?
 No. Since there are other factors that affect drug levels besides your genetics, therapeutic drug monitoring may still be necessary.

 5. What type of sample is used?
 A blood sample is obtained by inserting a needle into a vein in the arm.
 Saliva samples and buccal swabs, collected by brushing the inner side of the cheek with a swab, can also be used.

 6. How do pharmacogenetic tests differ from genetic tests?
 Pharmacogenetic tests are performed to evaluate a person's potential response to a drug therapy.
 Most genetic tests have been developed to help diagnose or predict the development of a genetic disease, for forensic medicine purposes, and in establishing parentage.
 Another common use of genetic testing is to detect the genetic material (DNA or RNA) of bacteria and viruses to help diagnose an infection.
 (Read the article The Universe of Genetic Testing for more information.)

 7. Will I be monitored differently after the test?
 You may be monitored differently depending on the results of the test, especially when starting the medication, changing the dose, or when adding or discontinuing another medication.

-8. Should other family members be tested?
-This is a question to discuss with your doctor and your family members.
+8. Should family members be tested?
+This is a question to discuss with your healthcare provider and your family members.
 In some cases it may be useful; in others it may only be relevant if they are going to be taking the same drug or a drug in the same class.
-Pharmacogenetic test results are useful information for a family member to share with the doctor along with the family's medical history.
+Pharmacogenetic test results are useful information for a family member to share with the healthcare practitioner along with the family's medical history.